greatcyan/bi-analytics-handbook/README.md

 * **Medallion Architecture:** Be able to explain **Bronze** (Raw), **Silver** (Cleansed), and **Gold** (Aggregated/Business-Ready) layers within a Lakehouse.
 * **Vibe Coding / AI:** Mention how you use **Copilot for DAX** to speed up development, but emphasize that you manually audit the code for performance.
 * **Governance:** Mention **Purview** for data lineage and **Deployment Pipelines** for moving code from Dev to Prod.

 ---

-# 3Cloud (Cognizant) Senior Consultant: Power BI & Data Specialist Study Guide
+# ☑️📌Senior Consultant: Power BI & Data Specialist Study Guide

 ## 1. Technical Deep-Dive: Power BI & Databricks Integration